Mruczacy/SimpleFridgeManager/README.md

 # SimpleFridgeManager
 Fridge content list.
 Next time your products would not rotten as easy as now.

-# Testing
+# Tests
-You can run tests by command
+You can run tests by this command:
 ```
 php artisan test
 ```
 **Please remember to fulfill all requirements like setting up the database**

-You can also run code coverage tests by command
+You can also run code coverage tests by following command:
 ```
 vendor/bin/phpunit --coverage-html reports/
 ```